 - The Audit Committee focuses on risks that could impact our financial performance.
 The Audit Committee periodically receives a report from the Chief Financial Officer and members of the Finance Department addressing our financial risk management processes, systems and internal controls, the nature of the material financial risks the Company faces and how the Company responds to and mitigates these risks.
 The Audit Committee periodically receives a report from our General Counsel on legal and other compliance risks and how the Company is addressing and mitigating those risks.
-The Audit Committee receives an annual report from our Chief Compliance Officer on the Company's compliance program overall.
+The Audit Committee and nature of the company's compliance program overall.
 The Audit Committee also receives quarterly reports from the Vice President, Global Corporate Responsibility on trends in ethics reporting. - The Compensation Committee reviews at least annually a risk assessment of the Company's compensation programs and, together with its independent compensation consultant, evaluates the mix of at-risk compensation linked to stock appreciation. - The Policy Committee assists the Board in identifying and evaluating global security, political and budgetary issues and trends that could impact the Company's business.
 The Policy Committee periodically receives a report from the Vice President, Global Corporate Responsibility on the Company's ethics and corporate responsibility programs. - The Governance Committee regularly reviews the Company's corporate governance policies and practices, and considers issues of succession and composition of the Board, recommending proposed changes to the full Board for approval.